 After breakfast, you will have a guided tour of Marrakech, the southern pearl of Morocco.
 You will discover the palace of Bahia, the Majorelle garden, the Saadian Tombs, and many other hidden treasures.

-After lunch, you will continue the tour to the magnificent Koutoubia Mosque and the famous square Djemaa el-Fna, one of the spectacular attractions of Marrakesh, dinner and night in a riad.
+After lunch, you will continue the tour to the magnificent Koutoubia Mosque and the famous square Djemaa el-Fna, one of the spectacular attractions of Marrakesh, and dinner and night in a riad.

 Back on the paved road and after a short drive, you will visit a local argan co-operative.
 You will learn about the benefits and the use of argan oil and witness the process of producing cosmetic products.